Jacques Marquette: Explorations

 Marquette's request to take a leave from missionary work to explore the great river was granted in 1673.
 Marquette joined the expedition of Louis Jolliet, a French-Canadian explorer.
-They departed from Saint Ignace on May 17, with two canoes and five voyageurs of French-Indian ancestry.
-Four of these are known to be: Jacques Largillier, Jean Plattier, Pierre Moreau, and Jean Tiberge.
+They departed from Saint Ignace on May 17 with two canoes and five voyageurs of French-Indian ancestry.
+Four of the five voyageurs are known: Jacques Largillier, Jean Plattier, Pierre Moreau, and Jean Tiberge.
 They travelled through Lake Huron and Lake Michigan and into Green Bay.

-This is where the party made their first encounter with indigenous people.
+Green Bay is where the party made their first encounter with indigenous people.
 They met the Menominee, who were known as the "wild rice" people.
 Marquette told them of his mission to spread religion to the people along the river.
 The Menominee tried to discourage Marquette and the others, warning them about the perils of the river and the people inhabiting the land along it.The group of explorers next went up the Fox River, nearly to its headwaters.
 They came upon a village inhabited by Miami, Mascouten, and Kickapoo.
 They allowed Marquette to teach them about Christianity, and listened attentively.
 He was especially impressed by the Miami.
 Marquette noted that they were pleasant in appearance and temperament, despite their reputation as warriors.
 When Marquette's party left the village, they were accompanied by two Miami that would assist them in finding their way to the Wisconsin River.
 From the Fox River, the Miami directed, and likely assisted, the men in portaging their canoes for almost two miles through marsh and oak plains to the Wisconsin River, Many years later, the town of Portage, Wisconsin was built and named for the ancient path between the two rivers.
 They ventured forth from the portage and entered the Mississippi near present-day Prairie du Chien, Wisconsin on June 17.

 Eight days later, the travelers found footprints near the Des Moines River and went to investigate.
 They were enthusiastically greeted by the Peoria people who lived nearby in three small villages.
 Marquette and the others were welcomed by the elders, who offered accommodations and had a banquet prepared.
 The men were offered many gifts by the Peoria.
 Since Marquette and the men were traveling, they had to decline the most of what was offered.
 Marquette did accept a calumet that was gifted to him by the chief.
 The chief explained that it was a symbol of peace and advised Marquette to display it as an indication of his amicable intentions.
 As the men left the village, the Peoria chief cautioned them against going too much farther south.